xpdAcq/xpdAcq/doc/usb_Running.rst

   +-----------+------------+------------+
   generator count ['73dc71'] (scan num: 3)

-OK, it seems to work, lets do some testing to see how much intensity we need.
+OK, it seems to work, let's do some testing to see how much intensity we need.
 We will do three setup scans with 1.5 seconds and 100.5 seconds exposure and then compare them.

 .. code-block:: python

   >>> xrun(0, 7)  #1.5 seconds
   INFO: requested exposure time = 1.5 - > computed exposure time= 1.5